howardwzh/FE-Full-Stack/stacks/interview/english.md

 ## Overview

 Help bussiness develop high-quality websites and applications, keep up with changes in demand, and fully communicate needs to prevent misunderstandings.
-Work with your heart, walk with you, and hope to help you in your career.
+I hope to help you in your career.

 What can I do for you?
 1. Skilled in using Bootstrap to develop adaptive websites, and use jQuery/Css3 to write rich interactive effects (✭✭✭✭✭)